sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 [commit](https://github.com/git/git/tree/e83c5163316f89bfbde7d9ab23ca2e25604af290)
 and the [README](https://github.com/git/git/blob/e83c5163316f89bfbde7d9ab23ca2e25604af290/README) of Git.[^1]

-There is few other good resources on the same idea of understanding the internals:
+There is few other good resources on the similar idea of this note:

 - [The Architecture of Open Source Applications (Volume 2): Git](http://aosabook.org/en/git.html)
 - [Git Internals](https://github.com/pluralsight/git-internals-pdf/releases)
 - [Pro Git](http://git-scm.com/book/en/Git-Internals)
 - [Learn Git Branching](http://pcottle.github.io/learnGitBranching/)

-In any case, this my take on building Git step by step.
+In any case, this is my take on building Git step by step.
-And more important trying to focus on find the reasoning behind major design decisions.
+And more importantly trying to focus on find the reasoning behind design decisions.

 To the best of my knowledge, concepts discussed in this note have been present from the initial commit of Git (but may be with evolution in the terminology).
 In this note we will use the same terminology that